 Management has continued to make progress on important business issues for the Company.
-The Board of Directors has authorized the execution and completion of the three claim option agreements between Colibri's Mexican subsidiary, Minera Halcones, and the three private Mexican companies from which those claims were optioned.
-It is estimated that less than \$50,000 will be required to finalize the agreements and allow Minera Halcones to hold the mining rights to the individual claim blocks that comprise the three claim sites known as "Colibri", "Ramard" and "Leon".
+During the year, the Board of Directors authorized the execution and completion of the three claim option agreements between Colibri's Mexican subsidiary, Minera Halcones, and the three private Mexican companies from which those claims were optioned.
+As of November 30, 2009, all cash payments and share issuances required to finalize the agreements have been met.
+The legal process to transfer title of these three claim sites known as "Colibri", "Ramard" and "Leon" to Minera Halcones is underway.

-The Company's subisidiary, Minera Halcones, is now the 100% owner of a new property (the Evelyn III claim), acquired in a Mexican government "sorteo" (claim lottery).
-This 506.3 hectare claim is located 29 kms east of La Herradura (Mexico's largest gold mine, operated jointly by Fresnillo and Newmont Mining Corporation) and 10 kms north of the Noche Buena property (currently owned by Fresnillo).
+Also during the year, Minera Halcones, acquired 100% ownership of a new property (the Evelyn III claim), obtained in a Mexican government "sorteo" (claim lottery).
+This 506.3 hectare claim is located 29 kms east of La Herradura (Mexico's largest gold mine, operated jointly by Fresnillo and Newmont Mining Corporation) and 10 km. north of the Noche Buena property (currently owned by Fresnillo).
 Preliminary geologic mapping and rock chip sampling has identified a northeast-trending structure, exploited by an old mine working.
 Exploration will be aimed at locating extensions of this high-grade zone to the south and north.